 We finally mention the lineal case.
 Note that in this case, minimal actions are not interesting with respect to high transitivity since no subgroup of the automorphism group of the biinfinite line is highly transitive.

 In the elliptic case, a natural weakening of the minimality assumption was provided by asking that the action on the boundary is minimal.
-Here however, this is still too weak a condition since any lineal action will have the two ends corresponding to the axis as an invariant set.
-We thus replace it by topological transitivity and observe that in this setup, there seems to be no connection between high transitivity and lineal actions.
+Here however, this is still too strong a condition since any lineal action will have the two ends corresponding to the axis as an invariant set.
+We thus replace it by topological transitivity (which means the existence of a dense orbit) and observe that in this setup, there seems to be no connection between high transitivity and lineal actions.

-\begin{proposition} Let $\Gamma$ be a residually finite group, then the group $\Gamma\times \Z$ admits a lineal action on a tree which is both topologically free and topologically transitive on the boundary. \end{proposition} \begin{proof} Let $\Tc$ be a tree equipped with an elliptic $\Gamma$-action which is minimal on the boundary, let $o$ be the fixed point.
-As in the previous constructions, we then glue a copy of $\Tc$ at the vertex $o$ on top of every element of $\Z$, thus obtaining a tree with a natural $\Gamma\times \Z$-action which is minimal on the boundary. \end{proof} The previous proposition provides us many non-highly transitive groups with a lineal action on a tree which is both topologically free and topologically transitive on the boundary.
+\begin{proposition} Let $\Gamma$ be a residually finite group, then the group $\Gamma\times \Z$ admits a lineal action on a tree which is both topologically free and topologically transitive on the boundary. \end{proposition} \begin{proof} Let $\Tc$ be a tree equipped with an elliptic $\Gamma$-action which is minimal and free on the boundary as provided by Proposition \ref{prop: rf has elliptic}, let $o$ be the fixed point.
+As in the previous constructions, we then glue a copy of $\Tc$ at the vertex $o$ on top of every element of $\Z$, thus obtaining a tree with a natural $\Gamma\times \Z$-action which is both topologically free and topologically transitive on the boundary: every element of the boundary which does not belong to the two element set $\partial \Z$ has a dense orbit and is fixed by no nontrivial group element. \end{proof} The previous proposition provides us many non-highly transitive groups with a lineal action on a tree which is both topologically free and topologically transitive on the boundary.

 In the opposite direction, the group $S_f(\Z)\rtimes\Z$ provides us an example of a highly transitive group satisfying the assumptions of the previous proposition, thus showing that lineal actions which are topologically free and topologically transitive on the boundary do not play a role in high transitivity.